rrgaire/CARN/README.md

-# CARN: Complexity-Aware Routing Network for Efficient and Adaptive Inference (PyTorch)
+# CARN: Complexity-Aware Routing Network for Efficient and Adaptive Inference

-Official PyTorch implementation of **“CARN: Complexity-Aware Routing Network for Efficient and Adaptive Inference”**.
+Official PyTorch implementation of *“CARN: Complexity-Aware Routing Network for Efficient and Adaptive Inference”*.

 **Authors**